Lakes & Marion counties

 Note: Lake Wildcat has a special regulation requiring all largemouth bass to be released immediately.

-As we move into the fall, largemouth bass fishing in the Ocala National Forest during the daytime should improve.
-As the water temperatures fall, fish become less lethargic.
+As we move into the spring, largemouth bass fishing in the Ocala National Forest should improve.
 Live baits always work well.
 Shiners free-lined near weed lines can be effective, as can live worms.
 Soft jerk baits rigged weedless are also proven.
 Casting such lures into the weed line, then walking the lure on the surface to about 5 feet from the weed line, then letting it slowly sink to the bottom can be effective.
-Spinnerbaits can also be effective on cloudy days.
-Lakes Kerr and Weir have brush attractors marked with yellow buoys.
-Fishing around these buoys is a good bet due to current low water conditions.
-Sunshine bass have been stocked in Lake Bryant for the last two years.
-These fish should be up to around three pounds.
-Target these fish using minnows near the fish attractors, or drift in the open water.
-Cold, overcast days are the best time to target them.
+As the water temperatures warm in late spring, fish will become more responsive to more aggressive lures and faster presentations.
+A fish kill was observed on Lake Bryant in December, and the effects on the local fish population are currently unknown.
+Biologists will be monitoring the lake throughout the spring to determine the extent of the fish kill.